AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_Invitation.md

 Id | string | Unique Invitation Id.
 Issued | DateTime | Invitation issuing timestamp.
 Expires | DateTime | Invitation expiration timestamp.
+Accepted | optional: DateTime | Invitation accepted timestamp.
 State | InvitationStates | Invitation state.
+Can be None (0), InvitationEmailSent (1), InvitationAccepted (2)
 TenantId | Guid | ID of the Tenant the invitation belongs to.
 UserId | Guid | ID of the User whom the invitation was issued to.
 IdentityProviderId | optional: Guid | ID of the Identity Provider that must be used to accept the invitation.